 One recommended aid is the textbook titled “Real Estate Exam Prep Booklet for Pennsylvania.”
 We make it available for purchase online.

 If you lack sufficient education …

-If you do not have 60 or more hours of completed salesperson pre-license education, you will need to complete one or more of the 30-hour PA pre-license salesperson courses (RE Fundamentals and RE Practice) offered by Polley Associates, or equivalent courses in your current state of licensure.
+If you do not have 75 or more hours of completed salesperson pre-license education, you will need to complete either the 30-hour PA pre-license RE Fundamentals, 45-hour RE Practice courses offered by Polley Associates, or equivalent courses in your current state of licensure.